Archie Motley Archival Internship Program

 BMRC MEMBER INSTITUTIONS:

-We are accepting applications from BMRC Member Institutions interested in hosting one or more Archie Motley Archival Program student interns.
+BMRC Member Institutions interested in hosting one or more Archie Motley Archival Program student interns during the summer of 2025 will be able to apply in the fall of 2024.
 Please review the details on the Host Site Application Guidelines page, which provides eligibility requirements, project proposal expectations, and other program information.
-The link to apply as a host site is at the bottom of the guidelines page.

 METRO CHICAGO-AREA UPPER-LEVEL UNDERGRADUATE and GRADUATE STUDENTS: